YitzhakMizrahi/techscry/README.md

 - `MAX_VIDEOS` – how many new videos to process per run
 - `RELEVANCE_THRESHOLD` – cutoff score for triggering notification
+- `DIGEST_LOWER_THRESHOLD` – minimum score to be considered for digest

 ---